-This SAF Expert training material provides you with the core knowledge that will enable you to improve customers perceptions of the benefits of motor finance and increase their confidence in the specialist advice they will receive.
+This SAF Expert training material provides you with the core knowledge that will enable you to improve customers knowledge of the pros and cons of motor finance and increase their confidence in the specialist advice they will receive.
 For example, you will be able to provide valuable information in the customer scenarios illustrated here.